 Stiff necks and aching backs are just some of the issues that can evolve if you are working in a poorly put-together workstation.
-With so many people working from home, there is an opportunity to make offices personal and ensure the best conditions.
+With so many people working from home, there is an opportunity to gather all the essential elements of a home office.
+This way, you can make your work space personal and ensure the best conditions.
 Not only will you be more productive, but you will also feel better once work is completed.
 Here, we explore the keys to putting together an ergonomically sound home office.

 It makes sense that since you are sitting in it for most of the day, the chair is arguably the most important element in your office.
 When selecting, it is important to find one that supports your spinal curves.
 What you want to avoid are any gaps between the back of the chair and your spine.
 It should closely follow the lines of your spine.
 A term to look for when purchasing a chair is one with lumbar support — this means the chair is designed to promote proper alignment.